-Except in the case of a Preauthorization Request Involving Urgent Care (see below), The Plan will provide a written response to the Member's Preauthorization request no later than 15 days following the date we receive the Member's request.
-This period may be extended one time for up to 15 additional days, if we determine that additional time is necessary due to matters beyond our control.
+Except in the case of a Preauthorization Request Involving Urgent Care (see below), The Plan will provide a written response to the Member's Preauthorization request no later than seven business days following the date we receive the Member's request.
+This period may be extended one time for up to seven additional business days, if we determine that additional time is necessary due to matters beyond our control.

-If The Plan determines that additional time is necessary, The Plan will notify the Member in writing, prior to the expiration of the original 15-day period, that the extension is necessary, along with an explanation of the circumstances requiring the extension of time and the date by which The Plan expects to make the determination.
+If The Plan determines that additional time is necessary, The Plan will notify the Member in writing, prior to the expiration of the original seven business day period, that the extension is necessary, along with an explanation of the circumstances requiring the extension of time and the date by which The Plan expects to make the determination.